JordanBhar/JordanBhar/README.md

-Hello my name is Jordan, im from Canada Ontario, Im currently Enrolled in Sheridan College for the Mobile Computing Program
+Hello my name is Jordan, im from Canada, Ontario.
+Im currently Enrolled in Sheridan College, taking part in the Mobile Computing Program

-👀 I’m interested in:

 🌱 I’m currently learning: